marc-tranzer/cephfs-hadoop-java11/README.md

 CephFS Hadoop Plugin Build with Java11
 =====================

-What were changed compared to the master project:
+Changed compared to the forked project:

 - Change the compiler version to 3.8.1
 - Add common lang 3 dependency in pom